Which QBs Make the Most Well-Thrown and Least Pickable Passes?

 Using 2020 as an example, Philip Rivers and Drew Brees announced their retirements after ranking in the top five in WT%.
 Brees is widely considered the most accurate passer in NFL history, and an 81.0 WT% proved he hadn’t lost his touch.

 Much like WT%, pickable pass percentage (PKP%) removes the result of the play and only looks at how often a QB throws a pass that could be intercepted.
 Passes are considered “pickable” any time a quarterback makes a throw that could or should have been intercepted by the defense, regardless of if it was actually intercepted, incomplete, or caught by the receiver.

 Note that this does NOT count throws that are deflected, dropped, or could otherwise lead to an interception that isn’t the quarterback’s fault.

-It’s interesting to note that Aaron Rodgers and Kirk Cousins were the only quarterbacks in the top five in both categories last season.
+It’s interesting to note that Aaron Rodgers and Kirk Cousins were the only quarterbacks in the top five in both categories in 2020.
 And it’s probably not a surprise to see Tom Brady on this list after a resurgent first season in Tampa Bay in which he led the Buccaneers to an upset win over the Kansas City Chiefs in Super Bowl 55.

-Rodgers, who was named NFL MVP, enjoyed one of his best seasons with career highs in completion percentage (70.7) and touchdowns (48) while only throwing five interceptions.
+Rodgers, who was named NFL MVP that year, enjoyed one of his best seasons with career highs in completion percentage (70.7) and touchdowns (48) while only throwing five interceptions.